MooreNick/ExampleProject/README.md

 ## Summary

 Part 1:
-Launched a Virtual Machine (VM) in Google Compute Engine (GCE) using Google Cloud Platform (GCP) On that VM run a game that I developed in C++ using the SFML Library
+Launched a Virtual Machine (VM) in Google Compute Engine (GCE) using Google Cloud Platform (GCP).
-                   *** I made this game for an assignment while obtaining my Computer Science (CS) degree view the game ExampleProject/Game/game_main.cpp
+On that VM run a game that I developed in C++ using the SFML Library.
+I made the game as an assignment while obtaining my Computer Science (CS) degree.
+View the source here: ```ExampleProject/Game/game_main.cpp```

 Part 2:
 Created a Django Application capable of displaying information from Google Cloud Storage